Gambling Addiction and Problem Gambling

 Fact: Gambling problems affect people of all levels of intelligence and all backgrounds.
 Previously responsible and strong-willed people are just as likely to develop a gambling problem as anyone else.

-Myth: Partners of problem gamblers often drive problem gamblers to gamble.
+Myth: Partners of problem gamblers often drive their loved ones to gamble.

-Fact: Problem gamblers often rationalize their behavior.
+Fact: Problem gamblers often try to rationalize their behavior.
 Blaming others is one way to avoid taking responsibility for their actions, including what is needed to overcome the problem.

 Myth: If a problem gambler builds up a debt, you should help them take care of it.

 Gambling addiction is sometimes referred to as a "hidden illness" because there are no obvious physical signs or symptoms like there are in drug or alcohol addiction.
-You may have a gambling problem if you:
+Problem gamblers also typically deny or minimize the problem—even to themselves.
+However, you may have a gambling problem if you:

 Feel the need to be secretive about your gambling.
 You might gamble in secret or lie about how much you gamble, feeling others won’t understand or that you will surprise them with a big win.